jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

   - `curl http://triosdevelopers.com/jason.eckert/trios/named.conf.additions --output named.conf.additions`
   - `vi /etc/named.conf`
      * Go to the end of the file and type `:r named.conf.additions`
-     * Ensure that the last line (the `forwarders` option for 8.8.8.8) is added to the options block near the top of the file (remove the word `options` when adding it to this block), and then comment this last line.
+     * Ensure that the last line (the `forwarders` option for 8.8.8.8) is added to the options block near the top of the file (remove the word `options` when adding it to this block), and then comment this last line
      * Save your changes and quit vi
   - `systemctl start named.service ; systemctl enable named.service`
   * Log into the GNOME desktop environment and set a static DNS server of 127.0.0.1 for your network interface in the Network tool